-In MBCT, we are not emptying the mind, or attempting to eliminate or control unpleasant thoughts and feelings.
+In MBCT, we are not emptying the mind, or attempting to eliminate or control thoughts and feelings, or to cope and tolerate.
 Instead we relate in new ways to reduce the grip of unpleasantness.
-To do so, we shall learn
+And to savor the good.
+To do so, we practice….

 Who is this Program for?
 (Important to read)

-This Program is for individuals keen on transforming their mental wellbeing and minds, and have the capacity to attend classes (2 hours a week for 8 weeks), and do the prescribed home practices (30 – 60 minutes a day).
+This Program is for individuals keen on transforming their mental wellbeing and caring for their minds, and have the capacity to attend classes (2 hours a week for 8 weeks), and do the prescribed home practices (30 – 60 minutes a day).

 What is the format of the Program?